open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ***

+Q13: Does FSRS take into account delays?

+A13: Yes, it does.
+In FSRS, a delay in reviewing (i.e., overdue reviews) affects the next interval as follows:

+As the delay increases, retrievability (R) decreases.
+If the review was successful, the subsequent stability (S) would be higher.
+However, instead of increasing linearly with the delay like the SM-2/Anki algorithm, the subsequent stability converges to an upper limit, which depends on your FSRS parameters.
+For details, see [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm)

+***

 Didn't find the answer to your question?
 You can browse through several other questions asked by users: https://github.com/open-spaced-repetition/fsrs4anki/issues?q=is%3Aissue+label%3Aquestion+

 Is your problem still unsolved?
 Please open a new issue to provide the details: https://github.com/open-spaced-repetition/fsrs4anki/issues/new/choose